clairek09/MIC/Modules/M04-load-balancing-non-https-traffic-azure/includes/5-explore-azure-traffic-manager.md

 ## Multiple Choice

-Which traffic-routing method should you use when you want end users to use the "closest" endpoint for the lowest network latency?
+Which traffic-routing method should be use when end users need to use the "closest" endpoint for the lowest network latency?

 (x) Performance{{Correct, Use when you have endpoints in different geographic locations, and you want end users to use the "closest" endpoint for the lowest network latency.}}